Full Spectrum Converted Cameras

 Full Spectrum - A "Full spectrum Camera Conversion" refers to the replacement of the internal IR Blocking filter (Low Pass Filter/Hot-Mirror filter) in the camera with a clear filter, allowing the camera to capture the entire light spectrum (EM Spectrum).This will allow the camera's imaging sensor to capture Ultra Violet, Infrared and Visible light.
 All you need to do is limit what the camera "sees" by placing the appropriate filter of your choosing on the lens.
 This can be anything from UV Only, IR Only and Astrophotography filters.
 There are a wide range of on-lens filters available for Infrared Photography and Visible photography on our website (On-Lens IR Filters - UV/IR Blocking Filters).

 On-Lens IR Filters and UV/IR Hot-Mirror Filters: We now offer on-lens IR filters that will enable you to have the best of more than 6 different conversion types all in one camera.
-All you need is a Full Spectrum converted camera and the IR filter(s) of your choice and you will have the "best of all worlds".
-We offer on-lens filter kits that will give you the full range of IR filters and UV/IR hot-mirror blocking filters for your needs.
+All you need is a Full Spectrum converted camera and the filter(s) of your choice and you will have the "best of all worlds".
+We offer on-lens filter kits that will give you the full range of IR filters for Infrared imaging and UV/IR hot-mirror blocking filters for "normal" photography use.
 We also provide our popular "Ultra-Blue" filter as an -on-lens filter which will broaden your IR shooting options.
 Having a camera with "Liveview" or one that uses an Electronic Viewfinder is optimal.
-Simply attach the filter fo your choice to the lens, set a custom white balance, and you will have great results straight from the camera.
+Simply attach the filter of your choice to the lens, set a custom white balance, and you will have great results straight from the camera.
 (Our UV/IR Hot-Mirror filters do not require use of a custom white balance).

 UV/IR Hot-Mirror Filter - Don't let the idea of converting your camera to Full Spectrum scare you.
 You will still be able to shoot "normal" (Visible) images and your camera will be fully functional.
 All you need to do is use a UV/IR Hot-Mirror filter on your lens and everything will work just as before the conversion.
-Even the camera's automatic white balance functions will work fine.
-We have converted many cameras to Full Spectrum for professional wedding photographers, landscape photographers, macro photographers, portrait photographers and many others.
-These individuals use their full spectrum converted camera for a broad range of uses indluding normal imaging, infrared imaging, forensic investigations, archeological research, astrophotography and many other uses, all with one camera.
+Even the camera's automatic white balance functions will work great.
+We have converted many cameras to Full Spectrum for professional wedding photographers, landscape photographers, macro photographers, portrait photographers and others for more specific purposes.
+These individuals use their full spectrum converted camera for a broad range of uses including normal imaging, infrared imaging, forensic investigations, archaeological research, astrophotography and many other uses, all with one camera.
 They simply change their on-lens filter for each desired purpose.
-Example: One customer uses his Canon 60D full spectrum converted camera for archeological purposes while in the field and uses it for wedding photography as a secondary source of income.
+Example: One customer uses his Canon 60D full spectrum converted camera for archaeological purposes while in the field and also uses it for wedding photography as a secondary source of income.
 There is no need to carry multiple cameras for many different uses.
 He simply installs a UV/IR Hot-Mirror filter for normal wedding photography or an Infrared filter of his choice to perform comparison images of petroglyphs and pictographs in Visible light and Infrared light.